-John McAfee charged with fraud over cryptocurrency scheme
+John McAfee charged with fraud over alleged cryptocurrency scheme

-McAfee is detained in Spain, after he was arrested on separate criminal tax evasion charges filed by the Justice Department’s Tax Division.
-DOJ officials have said that his extradition to the United States is pending.
+McAfee was being detained in Spain after he was arrested on separate criminal tax-evasion charges filed by the Justice Department’s tax division.
+Department officials have said that his extradition to the United States is pending.
 McAfee and Watson could not immediately be reached for comment Friday.

-McAfee and his associates exploited the popularity of his Twitter account to run what’s known as a “pump and dump” scheme, prosecutors allege.
+Prosecutors allege that McAfee and his associates exploited the popularity of his Twitter account to run what is known as a “pump and dump” scheme.

 McAfee and Watson first bought large quantities of cryptocurrencies at low prices, according to the indictment.
-Then, they promoted those same digital tokens on Twitter, in an attempt to inflate their prices, using false and misleading endorsements — including deceptively telling potential investors that they would disclose if they owned the cryptocurrencies that they were recommending.
-But these were false assurances, prosecutors claim; next came the “dump.”
+Then, they promoted those same digital tokens on Twitter, in an attempt to inflate their prices, using false and misleading endorsements — including deceptively telling potential investors that they would disclose whether they owned the cryptocurrencies that they were recommending.
+But these were false assurances, prosecutors claim — next came the “dump.”

 After the prices of the cryptocurrencies swelled, McAfee and his associates sold off their holdings, often at significant profit, according to the indictment, leaving investors with assets whose long-term value had substantially declined.
 Prosecutors allege that McAfee and Watson engaged in this “scalping” scheme from about December 2017 to about January 2018.

-Prosecutors have also charged McAfee and Watson with crimes related to a second scheme involving fundraising events called “initial coin offerings,” in which start-ups issue and sell digital tokens to investors.
+Prosecutors have also charged McAfee and Watson with crimes related to a second alleged scheme involving fundraising events called “initial coin offerings,” in which start-ups issue and sell digital tokens to investors.
 The Securities and Exchange Commission has warned that people who promote ICOs must disclose any compensation they receive for endorsing the digital tokens.
 In alleged violation of securities laws, McAfee and Watson endorsed ICOs while concealing from investors that they were in fact getting paid for promotional tweets.

 From about December 2017 to February 2018, McAfee and his associates earned roughly $11 million in undisclosed payments from ICO issuers that they hid from the investing public, according to the indictment.
 Prosecutors included images of McAfee’s tweets in court documents as evidence of his misrepresentations.
 In one tweet dated Dec.
-20, 2017, McAfee responds to another user who asks if he gets paid to promote an ICO.
-“I do not,” McAfee says, but prosecutors allege he was in fact receiving compensation boosting the ICO through his Twitter account.
+20, 2017, McAfee responds to another user who asks whether he gets paid to promote an ICO.
+“I do not,” McAfee says.
+But prosecutors allege he was in fact receiving compensation for boosting the ICO through his Twitter account.

 All told, McAfee and Watson were charged with seven counts, each of which carries a maximum of 10 or 20 years in prison, in addition to potential financial penalties.

-McAfee and Watson also face separate civil charges brought by the Securities and Exchange Commission and the Commodity Futures Trading Commission.
+McAfee and Watson also face separate civil charges brought by the SEC and the Commodity Futures Trading Commission.